istavritde/dog_breed_classifier/README.md

 ## Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
+Trained a CNN model and created a pipeline that is used in web application to process real-world, user-supplied images.
+Given an image of a dog, algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ## Dog Breed Predictor Web Application

 Dog Breed Predictor web application is running on docker container using Flask.
 It loads the trained model from the dog_app.ipynb and predicts the dog breed from the loaded image.
-It can also distinguish whether the uploaded photo has human in it.

 ![WebAppScreenshot](screenshot_dogbreed.PNG)